AsthaS822/Gitgrade_project/PROJECT_SUMMARY.md

 4. **Actionable**: Specific improvement steps
 5. **Beautiful**: Modern, polished UI
 6. **Responsive**: Works on all devices

-## 📝 Next Steps for Submission

-1. ✅ Code complete
-2. ✅ README with approach explanation
-3. ⏳ Screen recording (to be done by user)
-4. ✅ Ready for Vercel deployment
+7. **PDF**: Generates Downloadable PDF

-## 🎯 Project Goals Achieved
+## Project Goals:

-- ✅ Accepts GitHub repository URL
+- Accepts GitHub repository URL
-- ✅ Fetches repository data automatically
+- Fetches repository data automatically
-- ✅ Evaluates on multiple dimensions
+- Evaluates on multiple dimensions
-- ✅ Generates score, summary, and roadmap
+- Generates score, summary, and roadmap
-- ✅ Beautiful, modern UI
+- Beautiful, modern UI
-- ✅ Ready for deployment
+- Ready for deployment

 ---

-**Status**: ✅ **READY FOR DEPLOYMENT**

 All core features implemented and tested.
 The project is production-ready and can be deployed to Vercel immediately.